binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 > OWASP Password Storage

-PBKDF2, bcrypt and the newer scrypt, apply a Pseudorandom Function (PRF) such as a cryptographic hash, cipher or HMAC to the data being received along with a unique salt.
+PBKDF2, bcrypt and the newer scrypt, apply a Pseudorandom Function (PRF) such as a cryptographic hash, cipher or keyed-Hash Message Authentication Code (HMAC) to the data being received along with a unique salt.
 The salt should be stored with the hashed data.

 Do not use MD5, SHA-1 or the SHA-2 family of cryptographic one-way hashing functions by themselves for cryptographic purposes like hashing your sensitive data.
 In-fact do not use hashing functions at all for this unless they are leveraged with one of the mentioned KDFs.
 Why?
 Because they were not designed for passwords (to be slow), the hashing speed can not be slowed as hardware continues to get faster.
 Many organisations that have had their data-stores stolen and continue to on a weekly basis could avoid their secrets being compromised simply by using a decent KDF with salt and a decent number of iterations.
 "_Using four AMD Radeon HD6990 graphics cards, I am able to make about 15.5 billion guesses per second using the SHA-1 algorithm._"